cm3z4/xampp.desktop/README.md

 ---

-Create a quick Linux deskotp shortcut/icon for [XAMPP](https://www.apachefriends.org/).
+Create a quick Linux desktop shortcut/icon for [XAMPP](https://www.apachefriends.org/).

+Edit the file/folder paths according to your XAMPP installation path.
+These directions assume the default installation path.

 1. Clone or download this repo.